-Bodrum attracts thousands of holidaymakers and sailors each year, for different reasons.
-Some people want to stroll along the long palm-lined waterfront; others head straight for the golden beaches.
-Elegant yachts adorn the marina which is very popular with charterers.
+Bodrum attracts thousands of holidaymakers and sailors each year for different reasons.
+Some people want to stroll along the long palm-lined waterfront; others head straight for the golden Mediterranean beaches.
+Elegant yachts adorn the marina, which is very popular with charterers.
 Additionally, excellent windsurfing, kite surfing and water skiing are among the plethora of watersports available.

-You can swim in clear blue, tideless, warm waters.
+You can swim in clear blue, Mediterranean tideless, warm waters.
 Divers can take advantage of the numerous reefs and caves.
-Also, the sea offers a variety of marine life from sponges to octopus and a variety of multicoloured fish.
+Also, the sea offers a variety of marine life, from sponges to octopus and a variety of multicoloured fish.

 Bodrum has a lively, friendly atmosphere with plenty of colourful local art in its many art galleries.
 Therefore, there is an informal seaside feel to the town in the day.
 However, at night there is plenty of activity.
 The abundant seafood restaurants offer relaxed dining and Aegean cuisine.
-Also, the busy nightlife rocks until dawn with nightclubs ranging from small and sophisticated to impressive outdoor club venues.
+The busy nightlife rocks until dawn, with nightclubs ranging from small and sophisticated to impressive outdoor club venues.

 The Seven Wonders of the Ancient World

 Halicarnassus was the capital of Caria and the birthplace of Herodotus.
 Consequently, the town of Bodrum is the evolvement of this ancient city.
 In Bodrum lies King Mausolous’ Tomb from the 4th-century B.C.
 Notably, this tomb is number five of the Seven Wonders of the World.
 Additionally, the medieval castle of St. Peter has been converted to be the Museum of Underwater Archeology.